lovetravelmoney/website/about.md

 #### The craziest thing I’ve eaten during my travels?

 For Robert James, it has to be donkey.
+For Courtney is has to be some sort of beetle, she's not sure what kind.

 #### How do I afford to travel so much?

 Robert James works as a software engineer and Courtney works as a video editor.
 We save money and are able to work remotely.
-It's a matter of looking for cheap flights.
+It's a matter of looking for cheap flights and affordable Airbnbs.

-#### Life Motto

-"In the end, it’s not the years in your life that count.
-It’s the life in your years."  - Abraham Lincoln

-#### Do I have any pets?

-I have two dogs, three chickens and a pig for a while.

-#### I know I had a good day when…

-I get to sleep knowing Courtney is by my side.